cleaversolutions/hh/_drew/slippery.md

-## Slippery Plastic Slimline
+## Plastic Slimline

 No velvet coating makes for a more slippery, traditional surface great for collared clothing or t-shirts and more.
-Same exact shape as Nonslip Velvet Slimline Higher Hangers.
+Slim profile allows more hangers per row of clothes, sometimes double or trippling your hanging space!
+Great for RVs.